 Serving (And Dressing) the Salad

 Hold off on dressing the salad until right before you serve it, otherwise it'll get soggy.
 You just want to lightly coat each piece of lettuce.
 Spoon the dressing over the salad and gently toss.
 Add more dressing if necessary and toss again until everything is lightly coated.
-For best results, use a vinaigrette dressing, because mayo-based dressings like blue cheese or ranch will weigh down the salad too much (although persuading a blue cheese or ranch fan of this is a hard battle).
+For best results, use a vinaigrette dressing like this cumin-lime vinaigrette salad dressing, because mayo-based dressings like blue cheese or ranch will weigh down the salad too much (although persuading a blue cheese or ranch fan of this is a hard battle).

 Finally, if you're a crouton person, add them at the very end, after the salad has been dressed, and after each salad is plated.
 That way they start off on top and won't get soggy.